 - Swelling of your face or gums

-Your dentist taps, applies pressure to and X-rays your teeth to determine the location and size of the cavity.
+Your dentist taps, apply pressure, and X-rays your teeth to determine the location and size of the cavity.
 After removing the decayed material and filling the cavity, your pain subsides.
-If there’s an infection, you may require antibiotics or painkillers for a short time.
-If the cavity has affected the root of the tooth, you may need a root canal or extraction.
+You may require antibiotics or painkillers for a short time if there’s an infection.
+If the cavity has affected the tooth’s root, you may need a root canal or extraction.

 Throbbing Tooth Pain from Root Sensitivity